How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal

+\history{Received 16 December 2025, accepted 9 February 2026, date of publication 18 February 2026.
+This work is an enhanced version of the article accepted and published in IEEE Access.
+Date of current version 4 March 2026} \doi{Digital Object Identifier 10.1109/ACCESS.2026.3666073}

-\tfootnote{This work was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) Brazil - Finance Code 001, PhD scholarship 88887.838214/2023-00; by the National Council for Scientific and Technological Development (CNPq) Brazil, grant 300724/2025-0; and by São Paulo State Research Foundation (FAPESP) Brazil, process number 2024/10263-3.\\ The Article Processing Charge (APC) of this research publication was funded by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – CAPES (ROR identifier: 00x0ma614).}
+\tfootnote{This work was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) Brasil [Finance Code 001, PhD scholarship 88887.838214/2023-00]; by the National Council for Scientific and Technological Development (CNPq) Brasil [grant 300724/2025-0]; and by São Paulo State Research Foundation (FAPESP) Brasil [process number 2024/10263-3].\\ The Article Processing Charge (APC) of this research publication was funded by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – CAPES [ROR identifier: 00x0ma614].}

 \corresp{Corresponding author: Sam Jeong (e-mail: sam.jeong@usp.br).}